ubinexus/sonic-utilities/doc/Command-Reference.md

 Go Back To [Beginning of the document](#SONiC-COMMAND-LINE-INTERFACE-GUIDE) or [Beginning of this section](#ECN-Configuration-And-Show-Commands)

-# Update Hostname Configuration Commands
+# Update Device Hostname Configuration Commands

-This sub-section of commands is used to change the hostname on a SONiC device without traffic being impacted.
+This sub-section of commands is used to change device hostname without traffic being impacted.

 **config hostname <new_hostname>**
-This command is used to change the hostname on a SONiC device without traffic being impacted.
+This command is used to change device hostname without traffic being impacted.

 - Usage: config hostname [OPTIONS] <new_hostname>

-        Change Hostname on a SONiC device without impacting the traffic.
+        Change device hostname without impacting the traffic.
  Options:
   -?, -h, --help  Show this message and exit.